 • The student will be consistently informed of the progress of their complaint during the complaint procedure and they will receive reasons in writing for any decision reached at each stage of the process.

 • Thank you for continuing to work with the school, we appreciate your support and value your feedback.
-For further information, or advice on how to raise an issue, contact the School’s Student Welfare Officer.
+For further information or advice on how to raise an issue, contact the School’s Education Manager.

 2022 The London School of Beauty & Make-Up 18-19 Long Lane, First floor, London EC1A 9PL